oddkiva/sara/doc/sphinx/source/multiviewgeometry/perspective_projection.rst

 projecting 3D points :math:`(x_C, y_C, z_C)` into the film which can be viewed
 as an image plane defined by :math:`z_C = 1`.

-The imaged point in the camera film has film coordinates :math:`(u_C, v_C, 1)` in the camera coordinate system.
+The imaged point in the camera film has 3D coordinates :math:`(u_C, v_C, 1)`
+expressed in the camera coordinate system.
 Using the basic proportionality theorem, it follows that

 .. math::